Hot toweling your horse! Great for winter deep cleaning.

 - Cycle through your towels – steamy, dirty, rinsed.

 - Stop occasionally to admire your buff arms.
+This is probably the most important step.

 Does hot toweling work for all horses?